 In addition, specialized programs provided children the opportunity to attend summer camp.
-This year 72 youngsters were able to participate in that program.
-The Holiday Wish Program provided gifts to 275 children and adults.
+This year 82 youngsters participated in that activity.
+The Holiday Wish Program provided gifts to 250 children and adults.
 SUNY Kids program continued to provide weekly local cultural excursions for children in Broome County.
-Eight youngsters received gifts from the Birthday Buddy Program.
+Seven youngsters received gifts from the Birthday Buddy Program.
 The Agency also hosted a successful back to school supply drive.